High-Impact Practices (HIPs) for CAE Scholars

-Like many students, CAE Scholars will choose a learning community program for their first year.
-A learning community is a “high-impact practice”, typically consisting of one or more courses, named as such for the significant educational benefits for students who participate in them.
-In a learning community, you will connect more closely with your course instructors and peers over engaging course content in smaller-sized classes.
+Like many students, CAE Scholars will choose a high-impact practice for their first year.
+A high-impact practice (HIP) is a “learning community,” typically consisting of one or more courses, named as such for the significant educational benefits for students who participate in them.
+In a high-impact practice course or set of courses, students will connect more closely with their course instructors and peers over engaging course content in smaller-sized classes.
 This list is specifically selected by CAE as a great fit for most CAE Scholars.
-You will participate in at least one, and in most cases you can choose others, too!
+Students will participate in at least one.

 Choose during SOAR summer orientation First-Year Interest Groups, Undergraduate Research Scholars, Wisconsin Emerging Scholars classes, and other individual classes can be selected through the summer.